spangen87/rikards-hangman/README.md

 [Back to top](#contents)
 ### Other Frameworks, Libraries and Software Used
 - Python Standard Library (OS and Random)
+    - OS is used for the colors.
+    - Random is used for getting a random word from word.txt.
 - [Figma](https://www.figma.com/) was used for the flowchart scetch.
 - [Heroku](https://heroku.com/) was used to deploy the live version.
 - [GitHub](https://github.com/) was used for storing my repository.